Giancarlo Stanton Player Props: Yankees vs. Red Sox

-After hitting .211 with three doubles, two home runs, two walks and seven RBI in his past 10 games, Giancarlo Stanton and the New York Yankees take on the Boston Red Sox (who will start Garrett Whitlock) at 7:05 PM ET on Friday.
+Giancarlo Stanton -- hitting .211 with three doubles, two home runs, two walks and six RBI in his past 10 games -- will be in action for the New York Yankees versus the Boston Red Sox, with Tanner Houck on the mound, on June 10 at 7:35 PM ET.

 Giancarlo Stanton Game Info & Props vs. the Red Sox